andrew-griffin/facebook-clustering/README.md

 # facebook-clustering
-Using clustering to analyse Facebook posts from Thailand.
+Analysing Facebook posts from Thailand.

+The script "initial_plot.py" creates a corner plot to look at the data to look for any patterns.

-The scipt "facebook_thailand_clustering.py" uses two clustering algorithms to analyse the relation between the number of comments and number of likes in Facebook posts in Thailand.
+The scipt "clustering_likes_comments.py" uses two clustering algorithms to analyse the relation between the number of comments and number of likes in the posts.

 The data is public and found at: